Hello: My electric scooter is ESSENTIAL to my income. No recreation here. Cannot tell you how stressed I am about having the electric motor burn up.

-B) More importantly, while the motor seems faster once it reaches full speed, it does horrible in even small hills.
-The prior motor was 600 watts, this one 750 watts and yet feels far less powerful, without much initial torque at all.
+B) More importantly, while the motor seems faster once it reaches full speed, it does not do as well on hills.
+The prior motor was 600 watts, this one 750 watts and yet feels less powerful, without much initial torque at all.

 Thanks in advance.

 Early models of Currie scooters which had brushless motors were designed to go fairly slow and have a good amount of torque for climbing grades.
 This was accomplished by using brushless motors with shaft rotation speeds in the 2000 RPM range and gear ratios that allowed for top scooter speeds in the 12 MPH range.
 Here is a gear ratio calculation for a Currie scooter with a brushless motor.

 Later models of Currie scooters with brushed motors were designed to go faster and subsequently not have as much torque for hill climbing.
 This is because second generation electric scooter buyers were now looking to buy faster electric scooters than they already had and the scooter's top speed specification was an important purchasing decision factor.
 Here is a gear ratio calculation for a Currie scooter with a brushless motor.